changh95/Study-Resources-Review/README.md

 </details>
 </br>

-2. Shervine Amidi's MATLAB tutorials ([Link](https://stanford.edu/~shervine/teaching/common/matlab-start)) :star::star::star:
+2. **Shervine Amidi's MATLAB tutorials** ([Link](https://stanford.edu/~shervine/teaching/common/matlab-start)) :star::star::star:

 Language|Platform|Author
 --|--|--
 MATLAB|Github|Shervine Amidi (Stanford)

+You have 1 hour to learn MATLAB, this is the course (You won't learn it thoroughly though) If you have any prior programming experience and wish to learn MATLAB, also, take this course.
+Also, this course is **free**!

 <details><summary>Expand</summary>
 <p>

-**TL;DR** : Take this course if you need to learn MATLAB in 1 hour.
-You won't learn it thoroughly though.
-If you have prior programming experience and wish to learn MATLAB, also, take this course.
-Also, this course is free!

 Pros:
   - Only covers important topics - so it doesn't waste your time.